n-predicate-builder/NPredicateBuilder.Base/README.md

 var result = people.NPredicateBuilderWhere(peopleQuery);
 ```

-Because it's just an extension method, it behaves like any other LINQ to Objects or LINQ to Entities query.
+Because it is just an extension method, the NPredicateBuilder method behaves like any other LINQ to Objects or LINQ to Entities query.

 ```csharp
 var result = ApplicationContext.People